What Laws Protect Whistleblowers From Retaliation?

 - Eric Bachman and Jason Zuckerman served in senior positions at the U.S. Office of Special Counsel, the federal agency charged with protecting whistleblowers in the federal government.
 At OSC, they oversaw investigations of whistleblower claims and obtained corrective action or relief for whistleblowers.

-To learn more about whistleblower rewards or whistleblower protections, call the whistleblower lawyers at Zuckerman Law for a free consultation at 202-262-8959, or click here.
+To learn more about whistleblower rewards or whistleblower protections, call the whistleblower lawyers at leading whistleblower firm Zuckerman Law for a free consultation at 202-262-8959, or click here.
 And for information about the SEC’s Whistleblower Reward Program, download our free ebook SEC Whistleblower Program: Tips from SEC Whistleblower Attorneys to Maximize an SEC Whistleblower Award.

 Common Questions About Whistleblower Retaliation Laws